-Made from pulverised recycled paper, the cellulose insulation is manufactured and treated according to strict guidelines so that it is fire resistant, vermin resistant and fungal resistant.
-It’s clean and recycled elements also have a much smaller carbon footprint on the environment, preventing newspapers and papers ending up in land fill.
+Made from pulverised recycled paper, cellulose ceiling insulation is manufactured and treated according to strict guidelines.
+It is fire resistant, vermin resistant and fungal resistant.
+It’s recycled elements also have a much smaller carbon footprint on the environment, preventing newspapers and papers ending up in land fill.

 With most building products, there is generally waste created which has an impact on the environment.
-Cellulose insulation can be recovered and reused on site, when professionally installed, which means almost no excess material is wasted.
-Being locally manufactured in South Australia, Cool or Cosy can also supply SUPACELL cellulose insulation with a much lower shipping distance from the factory to consumer, resulting in lower fuel emissions.
+Cellulose insulation can be recovered and reused on site, when professionally installed.
+This means almost no excess material is wasted.
+Since it is locally manufactured in South Australia, Cool or Cosy can also supply SUPACELL cellulose insulation with a much lower shipping distance from the factory to consumer, resulting in lower fuel emissions.

-Cellulose insulation provides excellent thermal and acoustic performance by preventing heat loss and gain.
+Cellulose roof insulation provides excellent thermal and acoustic performance.
+But how?
+By preventing heat loss and gain.
 It is generally sprayed into the ceiling, fitting well in tight corners and around poles and pipes.
-Cool or Cosy ensures that their cellulose insulation is installed with no gaps and offer a unique performance guarantee.
-Both their manufacture and installation are in accordance with all relevant Australian installation standards.
+At Cool or Cosy , we ensure that our cellulose insulation is installed with no gaps and offer a unique performance guarantee.
+Both our manufacture and installation are in accordance with all relevant Australian installation standards.

 So, when you are choosing insulation for your home it is worth considering an environmentally friendly option that can benefit your savings as well as your impact on the earth.